Avantor Inc.

 Innovation & Technology Leadership

-Research & Development Focus: Avantor, Inc. focuses significant efforts on developing and identifying new technologies, products, and services.
-Key areas include enhancing product purity and performance characteristics, improving product packaging, streamlining workflows, and developing new products in emerging areas of science such as cell and gene therapy.
-The Company utilizes artificial intelligence (AI) and machine learning in certain products and services.
+Research & Development Focus: Core Technology Areas: Avantor, Inc. focuses significant efforts on developing and identifying new technologies, products, and services.
+This includes enhancing product purity and performance characteristics, improving product packaging, and streamlining workflows.
+Innovation Pipeline: The company is actively developing new products in emerging areas of science, such as cell and gene therapy.

-Intellectual Property Portfolio: The Company relies on patents, trademarks, copyrights, and trade secrets (know-how and asset configurations) to protect its proprietary technology and products.
-Key proprietary brands include Avantor, VWR, J.T.Baker, NuSil, and Masterflex.
-The Company actively manages its trademark portfolio and seeks patent protection for significant new technologies.
+- Patent Strategy: Avantor, Inc. relies on patents, trademarks, copyrights, and trade secrets (know-how and asset configurations) to protect its proprietary technology and products.

 Leadership & Governance

-Leadership Continuity: The Company invests in its associates to be an employer of choice, focusing on talent development and career growth.
-Board Composition: The Board of Directors exercises direct oversight of strategic risks, with the Audit and Finance Committee delegated responsibility for cybersecurity oversight.
+Leadership Continuity: The company has recently experienced changes in its senior management.
+Board Composition: The Board of Directors exercises direct oversight of strategic risks, with the Audit and Finance Committee responsible for cybersecurity oversight.

 Human Capital Strategy

-• Employee Value Proposition: Offers a comprehensive total rewards program including market-competitive pay, broad-based stock grants and bonuses, healthcare benefits, retirement savings plans, an employee stock purchase plan, paid time off, family leave, flexible work schedules, wellness programs, and an Employee Assistance Program.
+Talent Management: Acquisition & Retention: The company offers a comprehensive total rewards program, including market-competitive pay, broad-based stock grants and bonuses, healthcare benefits, retirement savings plans, an employee stock purchase plan, paid time off, family leave, flexible work schedules, wellness programs, and mental health services.
+Diversity & Development:

 Environmental & Social Impact

-Environmental Commitments: Climate Strategy: Avantor, Inc.'s "Science for Goodness" sustainability platform includes programs to monitor, measure, and set strategies to reduce greenhouse gas emissions, efficiently manage resource use, and reduce the end-of-life impact of products.
-Supply Chain Sustainability: Directly engages its supply chain through Avantor’s Responsible Supplier Program, collaborating on sustainability challenges in climate change, human rights, resource circularity, and natural resource conservation.
+Environmental Commitments: Climate Strategy: Avantor, Inc. focuses on strategies and systems to address climate change, including programs to monitor, measure, and reduce greenhouse gas emissions (Scope 1, Scope 2, and Scope 3 targets), efficiently manage resource use, and reduce the end-of-life impact of products.
+Supply Chain Sustainability: The Avantor’s Responsible Supplier Program engages supplier partners to identify challenges and solutions focused on climate change, human rights, resource circularity, and natural resource conservation.

 Social Impact Initiatives: